abohashem95/Data-Science/README.md

 # Data-Science
-this Repo for all projects and nootbooks about Data Science it will divide into some sections:
+This Repo for all projects and nootbooks about Data Science.

+my work will divide into some sections:

 1- Optimization